Second Generation X-Mid 1

 - The floor is now a charcoal color to make it easier to identify when unpacking the tent.

-- Inner ridgeline pockets are updated to the same style as the X-Mid 2P, which is a more refined design and avoids sagging under the weight of heavier items.
+- Inner ridgeline pockets are updated to the same style as the X-Mid 2P, which is a more refined and avoids sagging with heavier items.

 A more spacious, stormworthy and user friendly tent is great – unless it is heavier.
 For the second generation, we did make changes that add weight and yet we kept the overall tent just as light at 28oz.
 We did this in the best possible way: through improvements in design efficiency rather than switching to less durable materials, skimpier coatings, or omitting functionality.
 Specifically, we’ve saved weight by: